 Definition.
 A complex valued function of a complex variable is said to be positive real (PR) if

-We now specialize to the subset of functions representable as a ratio of finite-order polynomials in .
-This class of ``rational'' functions is the set of all transfer functions of finite-order time-invariant linear systems, and we write to denote a member of this class.
-We use the convention that stable, minimum phase systems are analytic and nonzero in the strict outer disk.C.8 Condition (1) implies that for to be PR, the polynomial coefficients must be real, and therefore complex poles and zeros must exist in conjugate pairs.
-We assume from this point on that satisfies (1).
+We now specialize to the subset of functions representable as a ratio of finite-order polynomials in , and .
+Such ``rational functions'' are meromorphic, meaning that they are analytic for all except at a set of isolated points given by the zeros of the denominator polynomial .
+This class of meromorphic functions represents all filter transfer functions for finite-order, time-invariant, linear systems, and we write to denote a member of this class.
+We use the convention that stable, minimum phase systems are analytic and nonzero in the strict outer disk .
+Condition (1) implies that for to be PR, the polynomial coefficients must be real, and therefore complex poles and zeros must exist in conjugate pairs.
+We assume from this point forward that satisfies (1).
 From (2) we derive the facts below.

 Property 1.
 A real rational function is PR iff .

 Since the zeros of are isolated (because is analytic for ), the phase is unrestricted only at isolated points (the zeros of ).
 We may define the phase arbitrarily when , and the most natural definition is its limit as approaches the zero; such a definition satisfies the constraint because every point in any valid limiting sequence satisfies the constraint, and the domain of the constraint is closed (the image of a continuous function of a compact set is compact--if were replaced by , we could have a problem.)
 Therefore, we may conclude that for all , not just where is nonzero.